SimVascular/svFSIplus/tests/cases/ustruct/LV_NeoHookean_passive_genBC/README.md

 coupled to a lumped-parameter network (LPN), implemented in genBC.
 The LPN consists of a large pressure source and large resistor, which together produce an approximately constant flowrate into the LV.
 This inflates the LV at an approximately constant rate of change of volume.

-Before running svFSIplus, genBC_svFSIplus must be compiled.
-Navigate to genBC_svFSIplus and run `make clean` then `make`.
+Before running svMultiPhysics, genBC_svMultiPhysics must be compiled.
+Navigate to genBC_svMultiPhysics and run `make clean` then `make`.

 The results can be post-processed by running `process_results.py`.
 If run for 100